 There is no cell service in our valley so your cell phones won't be of much use.
 Regular phone service is provided using microwave towers.
 During the day we are limited to one telephone line for guests and staff.
 A second line becomes available during the evening.
 Outgoing long distance calls can be placed using calling cards, by calling collect, or by calling toll-free numbers.
 Discounted calling cards are available in our ranch store.
 Incoming calls on the staff line are taken by an answering machine and delivered to staff with their postal mail.

-A WI-FI network is available on ranch.
-Internet service is provided via satellite, so bandwidth and total traffic are limited.
-Unfortunately, this means that streaming video, Skype, and streamed TV are not supported.
+A WIFI network is available on the ranch.
+Internet service is provided via satellite, so bandwidth and total traffic are very limited.
+Unfortunately, this means that streaming radio, video, and streamed TV are not supported.
 We do not have computer facilities for the crew.

 We are a remote ranch.
 Past employees have emphasized that it is advantageous to have your own transportation.
 If you do not have a vehicle, we will make arrangements to pick you up in Laramie when you arrive at the beginning of the summer and to drop you off in Laramie when you leave at the end of the season.
 We cannot pick you up in Denver and public transportation from Denver to Laramie is limited to an airport van service.
 During the summer you must find your own transportation if you are interested in going to town or visiting the surrounding area.

-No smoking or chewing will be allowed while you are working.
-Cigarettes and chew containers must not be carried on your person while you are on the job.
+No smoking, vaping, or chewing tobacco will be allowed while you are working.
+Cigarettes, vape pens, and chew containers must not be carried on your person while on the job.
 Smoking or chewing must take place in the crew cabin area, outside the buildings and not in the presence of guests.
 For employees 21 and older, alcohol use must be discreet and after work hours only.
 Illegal use of drugs or alcohol is not permitted.
-No "smoking breaks" are provided.
+No “smoking breaks” are provided.

-Our ranch community is made up of the Burleigh family, our year-round manager Brian Allio, and eighteen summer employees.
+Our ranch community is made up of the Burleigh family, one year round manager, and nineteen summer employees.
 In addition to the job descriptions below you will be asked to participate in other ranch duties.
 We may ask you to help plant a garden, fix a fence, or clean up around the crew cabins.
 We schedule all our employees for occasional square dancing Thursday nights.
 These activities are paid, of course, but they are not optional.
 It is all part of life in our ranch community.

-Bill Burleigh, ranch owner and chief bottle washer manages the kitchen.
-Bill will provide training for all members of the kitchen team during the weeks before our guests arrive.
+Our food service supervisor oversees the kitchen.
+He or she will provide training for all members of the kitchen team during the weeks before our guests arrive.

 A seven-day menu and recipes are provided by the ranch as a starting point.
-New recipes and significant menu changes are to be discussed with Bill before they are put into place.
+New recipes and significant menu changes are to be discussed with the food service supervisor before they are put into place.
 There is always room for improvement, we just ask that enhancements and new recipes are well documented for the future use of the ranch.
 You are welcome to call them your own and take them with you when you leave.
 Our guests frequently take them home too!

-Kitchen staff typically works forty-five to fifty-five hours per week over six days.
+Kitchen staff typically work forty to fifty-five hours per week over six days.

 We get guests from around the world with lots of different levels of riding experience.
 Our goal is to provide them with a safe, enjoyable, and educational horseback riding experience.